NetherGamesMC/support/docs/partner-program.md

 ::: info PLEASE NOTE
 We will consider content creators and teams from various platforms including Discord servers, YouTube, Twitch, X, and Instagram. **YouTube Shorts, Meta/Instagram Reels, and TikToks do not count towards partnership** and will result in your application being denied.

+Partner offers more perks than our YouTube rank, meaning the requirements and expectations are stricter.
+Applying does not guarantee acceptance.
 :::

 Your account must also follow the Terms of Service for the platform.
 For instance, you must be at least 13 years old to create a YouTube, Meta, X, and/or Discord account.